 FIRESafe MARIN, through a variety of grant and local funding sources, offers "Chipper Awards" that allow us to assist communities, homeowner's associations, fire departments, and individual landowners with vegetation-fuel reduction to reduce wildfire hazards in Marin.

-When funding is available, we typically offer $1500-$3000 grants to fund "Chipper Days" in Marin neighborhoods where a chipper and crew are available to residents to dispose of cut vegetation. $1500 typically covers the cost of one day of chipper and truck rental, and a full crew to operate.
+When funding is available, we typically offer matching grants (up to $1500) to help fund "Chipper Days" in Marin neighborhoods, where a chipper and crew will help residents dispose of cut vegetation. $1500 typically covers the cost of one day of chipper and truck rental, and a full crew to operate.

 Projects will be ranked by FIRESafe MARIN’s selection committee according to the following criteria: